 Tilted Filter

+Imagine this.
 Walk into a bar, any bar and what is normally the first thing you do?
 I know this is what I do.
-As soon as I open the door I automatically scan the area and within split seconds begin to choose the area I may feel comfortable in.
-I have just 'filtered' the area according my preferences.
-The area where I am not mixing with people that, according to my experiences, are not quite my cup of tea.
-My filter was straight and untilted.
+As soon as I open the door, my wee eyes and brain join forces and automatically scan the whole area and within a split second I begin to choose the area I may feel comfortable in.

 For me, its probably one of the best ways to describe how our minds work, how we perceive things, how we build our lives around values or codes with the sole aim of following those values/codes without deviation throughout our lives.
 But, when something upsets these values or codes then we realise how delicate and how easily they can be disrupted and for most, permanently.
 But is that a good or bad thing?